esqyap/yy_team01_colorectal-cancer_STAT540_2015_mirror/analysis_reports/04limma/limma.md

 ![](limma_files/figure-html/unnamed-chunk-13-3.png)

-The results for normal-H vs. cancer is not good...
+The results for normal-H vs. cancer/adenoma is not good...
 I think it's because linear models work best if the data is balance (approximately equal number of samples), but we have way more cancer samples vs. normal-H.

 Try with beta values.